|7th Five Year Plan (Vol-2)||<<

 17.8 The Technology Policy Statement (TPS), was announced in January, 1983.
 This is a major policy statement of Government covering a whole range of issues relating to technology: indigenous development, assessment, forecasting, import and subsequent absorption, adaptationandfurtherdevelopment, fiscal aspects, etc. To evolve mechanisms for implementing the TPS, a Technology Policy Implementation Committee (TPIC) has been constituted by Government.

 17.9 A special scheme to provide funds to some institutions of higher education on a selective basis is now being implemented by the University Grants Commission.
-The aim is to enable the institutions to strengthen and modernise their infrastructure for undertaking work in frontline areas in S&T.
+The aim is to enable the institutions to strengthen and modernise their infrastructure for undertaking work in frontline areas in S and T.

 Progress and Perspective for the Future

-17.10 There have been major accomplishments in many areas of S&T during the Sixth Plan; these have had significant impact on the socio-economic progress of the country and promoting self-reliance.
+17.10 There have been major accomplishments in many areas of S and T during the Sixth Plan; these have had significant impact on the socio-economic progress of the country and promoting self-reliance.
 Some of these are briefly outlined below:

 17.11 Agriculture: With the existing strong base of agricultural research and education, agricultural scientists moved into the new areas of repatterning of genetic architecture to increase productivity of crops: the development of hybrid maize, dwarf rice, hybrid sorghum, hybrid pearl millet, dwarf wheat, etc., are some of the important milestones.
 A subsistence agriculture was thus transformed into a commercial agricultural system through massive application of science and technology.
 The effort now called for is an enlargement of the agricultural base to bring about increased production in low-productivity areas of the country, and to improve yields in specific crops of great importance such as rice, pulses and oilseeds.